Home

 Iris Folding

 "Iris Folding is a paper craft technique that involves folding strips of colored paper in such a way to form a design.
-The center of the design forms... -- a shape reminiscent of the iris of an eye of of a camera lens.
-Wikipedia"
+The center of the design forms... -- a shape reminiscent of the iris of an eye of of a camera lens".
+Wikipedia

-Making a card with the Iris Folding Technique gives you a spectacular result!
 If you have never made a card using this paper folding technique, it looks a lot more complicated than it actually is.
-It's easy to learn how to do this.
+It's pretty easy to learn how to do this.

 In this example, I have used a square shaped aperture, but there are many other patterns.
 I will provide a link to some for you at the bottom of the page.